Firedrake/mpd-tools/README.md

 - (no)consume - turn consume mode on or off
 - (no)crossfade N - turn crossfade mode off or to N seconds
 - rmpl (playlistname) - delete a named playlist

+The wait command requires one or more event types, comma-separated;
+thus wait-playlist,player will wait for a playlist or a player event.
+Types are:

+database (the song database has been changed after an update)

+update (a database update has started or finished)

+stored_playlist (a stored playlist has been modified)

+playlist (the current playlist has been modified; this includes the current song changing)

+player (playback has been started, stopped or seeked)

+mixer (the volume has been changed)

+output (an audio output has been enabled/disabled)

+sticker (the sticker database has been changed)

+subscription (a client has subscribed to/unsubscribed from a channel)

 The advanced commands are: